isomerpages/pa-corp/_our-network/Our Community Gallery/Gallery Zones.md

 </div>
 <p></p>
 <p>Step back in time to understand how the peace and harmony we enjoy in
-Singapore today is not a natural state of affairs, but a constant work-in-progress.
+Singapore today is not a natural state of affairs, but a constant work-in-</p>
-Experience Singapore's complex past as a diverse society of migrants with divided loyalties, lacking unity and facing social unrest.
+<p>progress.
+Experience Singapore's complex past as a diverse society of
+migrants with divided loyalties, lacking unity and facing social unrest.
 Gain a deeper appreciation for how far we've come as a nation.</p>
 <p></p>
 <h4>2 | Forging Our Path to Social Cohesion</h4>
+<p></p>
 <p>Journey through six decades of community development across three compelling
 themes:</p>
 <ul data-tight="true" class="tight">